pryrt/CAD-Mesh3D/README.md

-        x bless the the outputs of createVertex, createFacet, createMesh x show that addToMesh will work as function or method
-        - the :math functions work on ::Vertex or ::Facet, so the math could all be moved to methods in the appropriate separate namespace;
+        x bless the the outputs of createVertex, createFacet, createMesh x show that addToMesh will work as function or method x the :math functions work on ::Vertex or ::Facet, so the math could all be moved to methods in the appropriate separate namespace _ cover mesh->output() notation
-          each would also need a wrapper in the ::Mesh3D namespace, to be exported x facetNormal / ::Facet::normal
-          _ unitCross / ::Vertex::unitCross
-          _ unitDelta / ::Vertex::unitDelta
+        _ not sure what to do with mesh->input, because that creates a new mesh

 # AUTHOR